To find out whether the ego is useful or not, we must first ask: useful for what? So let’s see…

 Well, for becoming successful the ego is not just useful, but necessary, because having ‘become’ successful implies that you have now identified yourself with your success.
 Apart from such ego identification, however, why would the ego be useful for success?

 Perhaps because the ego sends signals of confidence, which is vital for success?

 No, true confidence is rooted in competence, and competence speaks for itself, objectively; it does not need the ego to speak for it.

 But what if you are not competent yet?
-Don’t you need the ego to motivate you to do things, especially things that are hard to do?
+Don’t you need the ego to motivate you to do things, specifically things that are hard to do?